 • Labels are laser-printed using organic water-based inks, and the colour is burned off in the recycling process

-• Cartons are cardboard, and sourced through manufacturers that only use sustainable and recyclable materials.
+• The Hidden Sea shippers are sourced via fibreboard manufacturers that use sustainable and recyclable materials.
 We also don't add any waxing or varnishing to our cartons, so they remain 100% recyclable

-• Bulk shipping (for bottles to be filled at their destination) involves our wine being sent in 100% recyclable Flexi Bags—with no landfill involved at all), and the metal bulkheads are recovered and reused (resulting in no landfill at all)
+• Bulk shipping to the U.K. involves our wine being sent in 100% recyclable Flexi Bags (with no landfill involved at all), and the metal bulkheads are recovered and reused (resulting in no landfill at all)

 • Carbon is reduced as a result of our ocean cleanup efforts

 • Ocean waste plastic increases the concentration of bacteria on the surface of the sea